dragos-vacariu/Unity-Csharp-Projects/Drag Racing/README.txt

 	Standard Assets -> Created by Unity.
 	VillagePack -> Village Pack downloded from Unity Store.

-Build.7z - contains the output of the build process consisting in compiled .exe file and all the resources required to run the game.

 Everything else - is automatically created by UNITY.

-The first Unity import will take a while: 5-10 minutes.
+The first Unity import will take about: 5-10 minutes.

 Video available at: https://www.youtube.com/watch?v=KlCkMJZWvKY&t